Your proposal centre – physical facility or WFH?

 - Depending on the type and volumes of bids produced, proposal centres can incorporate dedicated or outsourced production facilities.

 Whichever way you set it up, your proposal centre can work on two levels.
 It can simply be about centralising content creation resources and production, taking away from the bid manager the responsibility of worrying about content sourcing, bid production and delivery.
 This enables bid managers and subject matter experts to focus on their core skills of developing the messages and content for the bid, improving efficiency and productivity.
-Beyond that, however, the proposal centre can focus on delivering added-value services, enhancing the quality of the proposal and client presentation and helping to develop bid management and bid support skills.
+Beyond that, your proposal centre can focus on delivering added-value services, enhancing the quality of the proposal and client presentation and helping to develop bid management and bid support skills.

 Helping define what you need – business case, ROI, value